 OBX Surf Cam Placed at Village Realty Rental

 Everyone wants to see more of the beach on the Outer Banks, and thanks to the owners of SE403: Star of the Sea, in Kill Devil Hills, now you can!
-This newest camera focusses on the surf at First Street in KDH, a prime spot for catching waves and sun.
+This newest camera focuses on the surf at First Street in KDH, a prime spot for catching waves and sun.
 You can now enjoy this view 24/7 thanks to the addition of a webcam in partnership with Surfline.com.
 The next time you find yourself daydreaming at the office or drawing schematics for your teleporter, consider bookmarking this page and enjoying awesome views of the beach in Kill Devil Hills!

 Ready for an in-person visit?
 Village Realty offers vacation rentals of all sizes ranging from multi-family homes to cozy condos, not only in Kill Devil Hills but the whole way from Corolla to South Nags Head, so be sure to check our vacation rental inventory today and make plans for your next OBX adventure!